MrLogiousBanana/ENG-Desktops_needs_a_Rething/README.md

 - **1973 ▸** **XEROX Alto** — an early mature GUI and principles of future OSes;
 - **1977 ▸** **Apple II** — a mass‑market PC.

 **Summary:** the move from “bare programs” to applications was enabled by OS development and abstraction away from hardware.
-UI and mass computers turned software into a product: users began to choose what’s “convenient,” and developers began to profit from applications.<br>
+UI and mass computers turned software into a product: users began to choose what’s “convenient,” and developers began to profit from applications.<br><br>

 ### Stage 3 — the evolution of apps: desktop and early mobile「1980 - 2006」